GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 {cohort name}" appears with each post in discussion topics that are divided by cohort.
 See :ref:`Read the Cohort Indicator in Posts`.

-.. note:: You cannot delete cohorts or change their names.
-If you need to make changes to the way you have configured cohorts feature while your course is running, please see :ref:`Altering Cohort Configuration`.
+.. note:: You cannot delete cohorts, but you can change their names or the way in which students are assigned to them.
+If you need to make changes to the way you have configured cohorts while your course is running, see :ref:`Altering Cohort Configuration`.

 #.
 Open the course in Studio.